samhstn/code-along/elixir-in-action/README.md

 Polymorphism is a runtime decision about which code to execute based on the input data.
 In Elixir, the basic way of doing this is through protocols.

-Protocols allow us to extend the original behavior for as many data types as we need.
+Protocols allow us to extend the original behaviour for as many data types as we need.

 ## 5 Concurrency primitives